MuertoGB/MacEfiToolkit/MANUAL.md

 For users who require a higher level of certainty and guidance in replacing the ME region, I recommend referring to resources such as the guide available on [Win-Raid](https://winraid.level1techs.com/t/guide-clean-dumped-intel-engine-cs-me-cs-txe-regions-with-data-initialization/31277) written by platomav, or this post on [Logi.wiki](https://logi.wiki/index.php/Clean_EFI_ME_Region).
 These resources provide comprehensive instructions and information on performing a clean replacement of the ME Region while ensuring accuracy.

-1. From the main menu, select Patch > Replace Intel ME Region.
+1. From the main menu, select `Patch > Replace Intel ME Region`.
 An open file dialog will appear, allowing you to select the new ME region.

 2. After selecting the new ME region, the application will validate the file, and write the new region into the firmware.
 Once the process is complete, a save dialog will appear, allowing you to export the modified firmware binary.